What happens if my work is accepted?

 Are there rules about watercolour techniques - should I only send work in that conforms to traditional ideas of watercolour?

-The judges will be looking for ideas, competence and integrity – as long as the materials conform to those stipulated on the application pack, they will be interested in how you choose to use them and will be excited by both innovation and expertise in traditional methods in using water-based media.
+The judges will be looking for ideas, competence and integrity - as long as the materials conform to those stipulated in the submission guidelines, they will be interested in how you choose to use them and will be excited by both innovation and expertise in traditional methods in using water-based media.

 Do any particular subjects for paintings have a better chance of being selected?